openmc-dev/openmc/docs/source/usersguide/input.rst

     has the following attributes:

     :type:
       The type of energy distribution.
-Valid options are "monoenergetic", "watt", and "maxwell".
+Valid options are "monoenergetic", "watt", "maxwell", and "tabular".
 The "monoenergetic" option produces source sites at a single energy.
 The "watt" option produces source sites whose energy is sampled from a Watt fission spectrum.
 The "maxwell" option produce source sites whose energy is sampled from a Maxwell fission spectrum.
+The "tabular" option produces source sites whose energy is sampled from a tabulated distribution.

       *Default*: watt

+    :interpolation:
+       For a "tabular" angular distribution, ``interpolation`` can be set to "histogram" or "linear-linear" thereby specifying how tabular points are to be interpolated.

+       *Default*: histogram

     :parameters:
       For a "monoenergetic" energy distribution, ``parameters`` should be